 Mulching prevents weeds from spreading.
 Apply a 2-3-inch layer of organic mulch.
 Keep it away from the crown of your herbs.
 Another good thing is that it preserves moisture, so you will waterless.

 Take plenty of time to properly organize and arrange your herb garden.
-Remember that the demands of your herbs are basically the same.
+Remember that the demands of your greenhouse herbs are basically the same.
 Check out some of them below.

 Maintain luscious and bushy herb plants by pinching 2 to 3 inches off the stem peaks.
 This promotes branching and fresh growth.
 If you want more leaves, simply pinch off any flowers that will appear.